 5.d.
-Disturb any human remains, including Х

-those interred outside of formal
+Disturb any human remains, including those interred outside of formal cemeteries?
+X -- --- --

-cemeteries?

 Discussion: The landslide repair activity involves land disturbance of an area of approximately 9,500 sq. ft. and movement of 455 cy extracted and fill brought in and compacted on the project site.
+The sewer line repair work involves approximately excavation of about 15 cy cut and 15 cy of fill for each equipment pit, a total of 60 cy.
 Future residential development will also involve additional grading work for site access and house construction.
 Due to the earthwork associated with landslide repair and foreseeable residential construction, the project has the potential to disturb human remains interred outside of formal cemeteries.
 Mitigation Measure 24 below, requires the property owner, applicant, and contractors to comply with the requirements of California law with regard to the discovery of human remains during construction, whether historic or prehistoric.
 The implementation of this mitigation measure would mitigate any potential impact to interred human remains to a less than significant level: